Google Pixel 6 Pro hands-on review: A smarter flagship

 - Pixel 6 vs. Pixel 6 Pro: All the differences

 Read on our for my initial Pixel 6 Pro impressions.
-And when you're done here, be sure to check out our hands-on Pixel 6 review, too.
+And when you're done here, be sure to check out our hands-on Pixel 6 review if you prefer a smaller 6.4-inch display and even cheaper $599 price.

 Pixel 6 Pro specs